slevithan/regex/README.md

 `;
 ```

-Note: There are some edge cases where this pattern doesn't match IPv6 addresses to spec.
-The reformatted regex intentionally reproduces the original's matches exactly.
-But since it's written in a readable/maintainable way, the bugs are easily fixed (good luck with the original regex).
+Note that the refactored regex intentionally reproduces the original's matches exactly, even though there are some edge cases where it doesn't follow the IPv6 spec.
+However, since it's written in a readable/maintainable way, the bugs are much more easily spotted and fixed.
+Good luck with changing the original regex!
 </details>

 ## ❓ Context